-Spleen is an organ that protects the body from infections and removes unwanted materials like old and damaged blood cells from the blood stream.
-Spleen has an important role in the body’s defense system and contains particular white bloods cells that have the ability to destroy the bacteria that invade the body and prevents from falling sick.
+The Spleen is an organ that protects the body from infections and removes unwanted materials like old and damaged blood cells from the bloodstream.
+Spleen has an important role in the body’s defense system and contains particular white blood cells that have the ability to destroy the bacteria that invade the body and prevents from falling sick.
 It also acts as a filter in the blood circulation system to keep it clean.
-Splenectomy refers to the removal of spleen that has been ruptured or enlarged by any abdominal injury.
-Other reasons for Splenectomy include blood disorders, cancer, presence of cysts and infection.
+Splenectomy refers to the removal ofthe spleen that has been ruptured or enlarged by an abdominal injury.
+Other reasons for Splenectomy include blood disorders, cancer, the presence of cysts and infection.
 Laparoscopic splenectomy is the widely used technique to remove damaged spleen from the body.

 Doctors recommend splenectomy when following conditions persist in the organ:

 - Ruptured spleen: multiple abdominal injuries can lead to ruptured spleen causing internal bleeding.

 - Enlarged spleen.
 An enlarged spleen (splenomegaly), can cause severe pain and discomfort.

 - Blood disorder.
 Several blood disorders are treated by splenectomy when other treatments are not responding to the condition.